-Taking time off to volunteer abroad is a great way to immerse yourself in a new culture while letting your inner altruist put your talents and good will to use.
-Being a volunteer in a community means you are more than just transient traveler, and likewise your host country/community will become more than just a place you visited.
-Embarking on a volunteer gap year truly is a whole other way to see the world and with so many destinations and programs to choose from, you’re sure to find your perfect fit.
+Taking time off to volunteer abroad is a great way to immerse yourself in a new culture while letting your inner altruist put your talents and goodwill to use.
+Being a volunteer in a community means you are more than just a transient traveler, and likewise, your host country/community will become more than just a place you visited.
+Embarking on a volunteer gap year truly is a whole other way to see the world, and with so many destinations and programs to choose from, you’re sure to find your perfect fit.

 Understandably, you may be getting more out of your volunteer placement than the community you are helping.
 You are gaining valuable professional skills and experience in development.
 That is not to say you’re not helping your community, but if one of your goals of a volunteer gap year is to expand on or supplement your education, a service learning project, which combines classroom instruction with community service, may an ideal combination.
 Longer term educational travel programs in developing nations tend to combine education, travel, and community service into their programs, so it’s not a bad idea to start your search there.